Article posted by

 There have been a number of large-scale projects in the industry that are set to complete or expand over the next year, aside from any major transition that the new administration might put in motion.
 The AVANGRID BES upgrade in 2017 has been one such program that has included the upgrading of 46 substations at varying voltage levels and 271 miles of transmission lines in New York and Maine.
 One recent study has shown that a potential macro grid across the Eastern United States could create six million jobs in the region over the next decade, and if projects of this magnitude are launched, the sector will see huge activity in hiring.
 At the moment, we are seeing evidence of high demand for senior executives, with companies paying more to secure the services of senior operations professionals.
 In other areas, there has been more seasonal demand – in the first half of 2020, CM/PM and Ops experts were much sought after, then later in the year, demand switched to Estimation/Engineers and Pre-con roles.
 It remains to be seen whether this seasonality rings true in 2021, but we are braced for demand across the board in what could be a significant year of progress for the industry.

 Want to learn more about these key trends for the Power Delivery sector?
-Get in touch with Ryan Healy - firstname.lastname@example.org or view our latest roles here
+Get in touch with Matt Brown - firstname.lastname@example.org or view our latest roles here